Perry with 3 touchdowns, leads Navy past Lehigh 51-21

+ANNAPOLIS, Md. — Navy quarterback Malcolm Perry spent much of Saturday afternoon dodging and spinning around defenders in his team’s triple-option offense.

+Perry also showed that he can make big-plays downfield with his arm.

-ANNAPOLIS, Md. — Quarterback Malcolm Perry ran for 223 yards with three touchdowns and Navy renewed its rivalry with Lehigh by rolling to a 51-21 victory Saturday.
+The result was a dominant performance as Perry ran for 223 yards with three touchdowns and Navy renewed its rivalry with Lehigh by rolling to a 51-21 victory.

-Perry spent the afternoon dodging and spinning around defenders in the Midshipmen’s triple-option offense that amassed 629 total yards.
-The junior set the tone with touchdown runs from 5 and 24 yards in the opening quarter.
+Perry set the tone with touchdown runs from 5 and 24 yards in the opening quarter.
 He had another deft 30-yard scoring run in the third quarter.

-Perry also threw a 49-yard pass to slotback CJ Williams that set up a 1-yard run by Zach Abey, who has six touchdowns.
-Williams has three receptions for 104 yards.
+The junior also threw a 49-yard pass to slotback CJ Williams that set up a 1-yard run by Zach Abey, who has six touchdowns.
+Williams had three receptions for 104 yards.

 It was the first time since 2010 that Navy had a 100-yard rusher and 100-yard receiver in the same game.